Locations:

 How do you choose a vaginal dilator?

 Dilators range in length from about 2 inches to 7 inches (in).
-The circumference, or thickness, also varies from about 0.5 inches to 1.5 inches.
+The diameter, or thickness, also varies from about 0.5 inches to 1.5 inches.
 The goal is to work your way up to a larger and/or thicker dilator.
 If treatment is working, you should notice you’re able to more easily insert a larger dilator over time.
 It’s important that you don’t try to rush through sizes or force yourself to wear a larger dilator before you’re ready.

 Vaginal dilators come in plastic or silicone and resemble the shape of a penis.
 Both materials have their pros and cons.
 Plastic tends to be more firm and rigid, which may help stretch your vagina.
 But some people find it uncomfortable.
 Silicone is softer, gentler and more flexible.
 You can also use a silicone dilator chilled or warmed.
 It’s important to find one that feels comfortable to you but also provides enough tension to stretch your vagina.